 Non-Member Engagement Opportunities

 The Chair of the Reference Group attended face-to-face community engagement sessions.
-These sessions allowed those not involved in the Reference Group to express their views and ask questions about Inland Rail in the Yelarbon to Gowrie area.
+These sessions allowed those not involved in the Project Reference Group to express their views and ask questions about Inland Rail in the Yelarbon to Gowrie area.

-Information provided by community members to the Chair, Reference Group Members and the Department of Infrastructure and Regional Development, has helped both in the understanding of potential community impacts and in verifying the accuracy of the data used by the technical experts conducting the alignment review.
+Information provided by community members to the Chair, Project Reference Group Members and the department helped both in the understanding of potential community impacts and in verifying the accuracy of the data used by the technical experts conducting the alignment review.